-On behalf of the Canadian life and health insurance industry, I am writing to encourage the province of Manitoba to approve the proposal of FACT-Manitoba to become a regulated profession.
-This would follow the lead of those provinces who have already regulated some or all mental health professionals (Ontario, British Columbia, Quebec, Nova Scotia, New Brunswick and PEI), and Alberta where regulation has been approved but has not yet been proclaimed.
+On behalf of the Canadian life and health insurance industry, I am writing to encourage the province of Alberta to move forward with the proclamation of the College of Counselling Therapy of Alberta.
+Our understanding is that all required elements of a regulatory college have been developed.
+By doing so, Alberta would follow the lead of those provinces who have already regulated some or all mental health professionals (Ontario, British Columbia, Quebec, Nova Scotia, New Brunswick and PEI).

 The CLHIA is a voluntary trade association with member companies that account for 99 per cent of Canada's life and health insurance business.
-In Manitoba, the life and health insurance industry provides some 860,000 Manitobans with supplementary health benefit coverage.
-In 2020, the industry reimbursed roughly \$10 million for mental health services.
+In Alberta, the life and health insurance industry provides some 3.1 million Albertans with supplementary health benefit coverage.
+In 2021, the industry reimbursed roughly \$100 million for mental health services.

-For context, we understand that the mental health associations forming FACT-Manitoba and taking part in the regulatory process are as follows:
+For context, we understand that the 12 mental health associations originally known as FACT-Alberta, came together as ACTA and ACTA will form the College once proclaimed.